LonghaoQian/AnimationModels/examples/background/animation_frame_system.md

 ```
 R = makehgtform('yrotate', pi/2);
 ```
 **The convention of rotating objects in Matlab animation is different from the one in coordinate transformation.
-If Euler angles are use in the so-called 3-2-1 sequence, the rotation transformation should be applied in a 1-2-3 order.** For example, in [GenerateHgRotation.m](../../src/utils/GenerateHgRotation.m), the total compounded rotation based on euler angles are defined as:
+If Euler angles are used in the so-called 3-2-1 sequence, the rotation transformation should be applied in a 1-2-3 order.** For example, in [GenerateHgRotation.m](../../src/utils/GenerateHgRotation.m), the total compounded rotation based on Euler angles is defined as:

 ```
 Rx = makehgtform('xrotate', ax);